DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-06-19-structuring-couse-content-user-research-with-candidates.md

 - the content and structure of the course
 - background and ethos of the provider
 - learning and assessment methods
 - potential placement school types and characterises
-- pocation of training
+- location of training
 - breakdown of mentor relationship and support available

 ### In-depth information on placements